pamearteaga/pipedreams-challenge/README.md

 ```

 5. The DB, the server and the project must be running at the same time.
-If everything was succesful you should be able to see the web in the browser:
+If everything was succesful, you should be able to see the web in the browser:
 ```
 http://localhost:3000/
 ```